Expenses That Are Not Eligible

-- Services, supplies, care, or treatment arising from taking part in any activity made illegal due to the use of alcohol.
+- Services, supplies, care, or treatment arising from taking part in any activity made illegal due to the use of alcohol, except as required by law.
 Expenses will be covered for the injured members other than the person partaking in an activity made illegal due to the use of alcohol (subject to other Plan exclusions), and expenses may be covered for substance abuse treatment as specified in this Plan, if applicable.
 This exclusion does not apply (a) if the injury resulted from being the victim of an act of domestic violence, or (b) resulted from a medical condition (including both physical and mental health conditions).

-- Services, supplies, care, or treatment for injury or sickness resulting from that member being under the influence of any controlled substance, drug, hallucinogen, or narcotic not administered on the advice of a physician.
+- Services, supplies, care, or treatment for injury or sickness resulting from that member being under the influence of any controlled substance, drug, hallucinogen, or narcotic not administered on the advice of a physician, except as required by law.
 Expenses will be covered for injured members other than the person using the substances.

 - This exclusion does not apply if the injury (a) resulted from being the victim of an act of domestic violence, or (b) resulted from a medical condition (including both physical and mental health conditions).